ByteInternet/drf-oidc-auth/README.md

 This package contains an authentication mechanism for authenticating users of a REST API using tokens obtained from OpenID Connect.

-Currently, it only supports JWT tokens, which will be validated against the public keys of an OpenID connect authorization service.
+Currently, it only supports JWT and Bearer tokens.
+JWT tokens will be validated against the public keys of an OpenID connect authorization service.
+Bearer tokens are used to retrieve the OpenID UserInfo for a user to identify him.

-In the future this might be expanded to accepting bearer (access) tokens from the authentication service, but since there is no standardized way of verifying these bearer tokens against the auth server this is omitted for now.

 # Installation